richardtallent/vue-simple-calendar/README.md

 #### span<i>X</i>
 This class on an event represents the width of the event display _that week_, in days.
 For example, if an event spans from a Thursday to the next Wednesday, it would have `span3` on the first week and `span4` on the second week.

-#### eventRow<i>X</i>
-This class on an event represents the "row" where the event is drawn that week, starting at `1`.
-Up to 20 rows are available for display, content is scrollable if thre are too many to see within the week's row. *Prior to 2.0, this was called `slotX`.*

 #### continued
 This is added to an event when it is continuing from a previous week.
 By default, this turns off the rounded corners on the left side of the event box and adds a grey right-arrow before the title.